krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 end
 ```

-Now that we have a unique way of identifying the file we have just generated, we need to pass this back to the user for them to download.
+Now that we have a unique way of identifying the file we have just generated, we have a clear way of identifying the file, in order to pass it back to the user.

 ```ruby
 class OrdersController < ApplicationController